lexiewangdl/pyalgo/binary_tree/README.md

 with value less than current node's value can only be in the left subtree.
 Vice versa for right subtree.

 ### 701. [Insert into a Binary Search Tree](https://leetcode.com/problems/insert-into-a-binary-search-tree/description/) (Medium)

+Find where to insert new node first, then do insertion.

+Problems that involve **modifying the structure of BST** usually require the function to **return a tree node**, and we need to utilize the returned node.

 **Where to insert new node?**
 - According to BST invariants, the root node of a BST must be greater than all values in the left subtree